uZer/rootools/ldap/integrations/ldap.integration.freenas.md

 verification as you will read on Internet.
 This would highly reduce the security of your encryption since anyone could claim being the LDAP server.
 To import your ca-certificate.pem you can go to System > CAs > Import CA.
-If your FreeNAS is NOT the CA, don't put the Private Key in the import form.
+If your FreeNAS is NOT the CA, remember not to put the Private Key in the import form.

 	Encryption Mode:        TLS
-	Certificate:            <select>
+	Certificate:            <select> <-- Once imported, certificate should appear here

 Welcome to the fun part.
 If you don't configure this correctly, you may have to enjoy hours of troubleshooting with minimum logging.